J. D. Smith (fullback, born 1932): San Francisco 49ers

 On September 6, 1965, he was traded to the Dallas Cowboys in exchange for a fifth round draft choice (#69-Mel Phillips).
 At the time he ranked second all-time on the 49ers career rushing list with 4,370 yards.

 Dallas Cowboys

 In 1965, he was acquired by the Dallas Cowboys to be a backup fullback for Don Perkins.
 On September 5, 1967, he was released after the team decided to keep rookie running back Craig Baynham.

+NFL career statistics

 Personal life

-In 1968, he was hired as a scout for the San Francisco 49ers and remained in that post for 7 years.
+In 1968, Smith was hired as a scout for the San Francisco 49ers and remained in that post for 7 years.
 He worked as a security executive at Sears until his retirement in 1991.

 Smith died on April 1, 2015, in his home in Oakland, California.